agungTuanany/Javascript-data-structure-and-algorithm/chapter-7-data-structure-stacks-queues/README.md

 </br>

 Well, I get `1`, `2`, `3`.
-So, the Call Stack if you remember that's what it reads and execute our scripts.
+So, the Call Stack if you remember that's what it **reads and execute our scripts**.

 </br>

 ![chapter-7-4.gif](./images/gif/chapter-7-4.gif "Call Stack example - 2")
 </br>

 So, What the Call Stack does, it reads the first line console log, it get puts in the Call Stack.
 So the JavaScript engines says, console log has been added, let's pop it onto this Call Stack; and then it runs it, and create `1`, then it says, OK, I'm removing the first console log as I just finished running it,

 I'm going to place the _second console log_ into my Call Stack, adds it on, and says, Yap, execute `2`; and then it removes that, ti pops it, and then get the